inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 sensitivity setting in the network.
-The communication range represents the "best case" for signal reception (i.e. the range in which a signal would be correctly receivable by the most sensitive receiver in the network, if the given node transmitted with its maximum transmitter power.)
+The communication range represents the "best case" for signal reception (i.e. the range in which a signal would be correctly receivable by the most sensitive receiver in the network if the given node transmitted with its maximum transmitter power.)
 Transmissions are not correctly receivable beyond the communication range, but this does not imply that they are always correctly receivable in range.
 The interference range is similarly calculated from the maximum transmission power of the node, but it takes the minimum interference sensitivity level of all receivers in the network into account.
-As the communication range, the interference range is an estimation, and means that signals beyond the interference range don't cause reception errors due to interference (note that this is an optimization.)
+As the communication range, the interference range is an estimation and means that signals beyond the interference range don't cause reception errors due to interference (note that this is an optimization.)